404Kuuhaku/404Kuuhaku/README.md

 	I am proficient managing data with PostgreSQL MongoDB and Firebase.
 </h3>
 <h3 align="center">
-	I am skilled in using ORMs like Mongoose and Prisma for seamless database interactions.
+	I am skilled in using ORMs like Mongoose, Prisma and GORM for seamless database interactions.
 </h3>
 <h3 align="center">